 Look for the below criteria when determining whether or not an honor society is legitimate:

 Student success stories.
 A legitimate honor society will have testimonials and member success stories readily available.
 These stories should tell you how the organization helped members prepare for, and succeed, in their endeavors and the value it brought to their college experience.

 1. Cognia is a non-profit, non-governmental organization that accredits primary and secondary schools throughout the United States and internationally.
 Cognia accreditation represents the unified policies and procedures for accreditation and certification from its Accreditation Divisions.

-4. The Better Business Bureau ratings represent the BBB's opinion of how the business is likely to interact with its customers.
-The BBB rating is based on information BBB is able to obtain about the business, including complaints received from the public.
+4. The Better Business Bureau (BBB) ratings represent the BBB's opinion of how the business is likely to interact with its customers.
+The organization’s rating is based on information the BBB is able to obtain about the business, including complaints received from the public.
 BBB assigns ratings from A+ (highest) to F (lowest).
-In some cases, BBB will not rate the business (indicated by an NR, or "No Rating") for reasons that include insufficient information about a business or ongoing review/update of the business's file.
+In some cases, BBB will not rate the business (indicated by an NR, or "No Rating") for reasons such as insufficient information about a business or ongoing review/update of the business's file.